 4. Cahokia Mounds, Collinsville

 This ancient native city is the largest of its kind in North America.
 The remains of prehistoric culture are preserved throughout the site of over three and a half miles of land.
-This historic site has been excavated and sustained for education and preservation of the ancient civilization.
-On the grounds there is also a museum where you can learn all about the history of the mounds and the Mississippian tribe that built them.
+This historic site has been excavated and sustained for the education and the preservation of the ancient civilization.
+On the grounds, there is also a museum where you can learn all about the history of the mounds and the Mississippian tribe that built them.
 There are guided tours or you can just walk around and enjoy the prehistoric city, including Monks Mound which is ten stories tall.

 5. Navy Pier, Chicago

 The city of Chicago has plenty to offer and Navy Pier is a must-visit.
 Watch the sunset from the top of the Ferris wheel, eat great food, watch fireworks, and listen to live music, all on the Chicago Lakefront.
 Navy Pier is the place to be in Chicago—there is always something going on!
 You can go for a cruise on the lake or watch a movie with the family or even take a fitness class.
 This spot is a major tourist attraction for the city, and for good reason!